sarabrajsingh/COMP5511-Assignments-Fall-2020/assignment+4/README.md

 * `data/*`: Contains example data files.
 * `log_files/*`: Contains example query and output files.
 * `compile.sh`: A bash script that compiles the classes used in Main.java.
+* `THEORY_PART.pdf`: Answers to the theoretical part of Assignment 4.

 # Queries